stevievines/stevievines/source/blog/2019-12-31-year-in-review.markdown

 On the close of another year (and another decade), I want to ask myself a question:
 Would I trade places with myself a year ago, given the opportunity?
 To say yes is to admit defeat, to accept that I haven't grown in the ways I care about, that I haven't had a positive trajectory.
-My answer is definitely no (despite life being simpler this time last year), and I want to say no next year too.
+My answer is definitely no, despite life being simpler this time last year, and I want to say no next year too.
 What can I do to make sure that the me waiting at the end of 2020 is someone worthy of trading places with?
 How do I want to increase, and how do I want to decrease?
 Maybe I'll write some answers to these questions in 2020, if I can convince Don to keep